letsgitit/policies/content-policy.md

 - "Who’s going to PennApps?" or "Anyone going to the Thiel Summit in SF?"

 Please be sure to do a search before doing these types of posts.
+Please do not spam hackers for personal financial benefit.

 ### Discussions on technologies, tools, or hacker culture